alexeysas/sdc-behavioral-cloning/writeup_template.md

 As usual, data was split to training and validation set (20% dedicated to validation) Model had pretty low validation and training loss.
 However, the driving behavior was awful.
 Car mostly go straight forward and leaves the track immediately.

-My initial idea was to improve model by using more complex structure.
-I've tried adding more convolutional levels, pooling layers, non-linearity, playing with fully collected layers - hardly got any better results.
+Initial idea was to improve model by using more complex layers.
+I've tried adding more convolutional levels, pooling layers, different non-linearities, playing with fully collected layers and dropouts hardly got any resonable better results.
+Car was ableto drive a little bit longer.

 Finally, I've changed model to the NVIDIA model.
-According to their paper: https://arxiv.org/pdf/1604.07316v1.pdf this model was selected as top performer among all other models they tried for the self-driving car and worked well for the real tests.
+According to the paper: https://arxiv.org/pdf/1604.07316v1.pdf this model was selected as a top performer among all other models for self-driving cars and worked well for real tests.
+So it should be great model for this project as well.

+NVIDIA model:

 ![alt text][image3]